CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 	* The "FIXME this should be mapped as an extension valueIdentifier instead of as a valueCodeableConcept" issues were addressed by creating a new common method for adding identifiers to an extension instead of a codeable concept for these fields.
 The new method is called addExtensionValueIdentifier in TransformerUtils.
 	* The "FIXME: check if this field is non-nullable and if not remove the 'if' check" issues were addressed by comparing the fields to their definition in the rif-layout-and-fhir-mapping.xlsx file.
 Most fields were found to be non-nullable and so the "if" check was removed.

-## BFD-1446 Populate Focal Insurance Field

- * Following FHIR mapping changes were made:

-  * For V2, set eob.insurance.focal to 'true' for all hard coded eob.insurance.coverage element.
-This is a Boolean field and should be set to either true or false.
-The definition of the field is this: "Coverage to be used for adjudication".
-My guess is that there will only be one insurance per claim.
-If this is the case then the focal should always be set to true.
-If there is more than one, then we need to determine if that insurance/coverage was used for adjudication or not.
-I can work with the engineer on determining this, IF there is more than one insurance.
-However, this is only for PDE claims, since it appears this is the only claim type that sets any values within the eob.insurnace[N].
-This is also ONLY A FIX FOR V2

-  "insurance" : [ {
-        "focal" : true,
-        ,
-        ,
-  }]